devsendjin/pug-template/README.md

 About the concept of [incremental compilation](https://canonium.com/articles/emitty/).

+*`npm install -g cross-env`* before using this template.

-* [UpCss](https://github.com/nepster-web/UpCss/) - css methodology/architecture used in project
+* [UpCss](https://github.com/nepster-web/UpCss/) - css methodology/architecture used in project.

 | Gulp task | Description |
 | ------ | ------ |